RotaTouille: Rotation Equivariant Deep Learning for Contours

 \subsection{Results}

-\paragraph{Shape classification} We evaluate RotaTouille on the classification datasets \texttt{FashionMNIST}, \texttt{ModelNet}, and \texttt{RotatedMNIST}.
+\paragraph{Shape classification} \looseness=-1 We evaluate RotaTouille on the classification datasets \texttt{FashionMNIST}, \texttt{ModelNet}, and \texttt{RotatedMNIST}.
 The cross-entropy loss function is used for training and performance is measured using test accuracy (or test error).
 As a first proof of concept, we compare RotaTouille with the baseline models on \texttt{FashionMNIST}.
-The baseline CNN model uses contour images, and we test both filled and unfilled contours.
-We also include a baseline graph neural network based on the graph convolutional network (GCN) introduced in \cite{kipf2016semi} where the graph is a fixed cycle graph with the Cartesian coordinates of the contour points as its input node features.
+The baseline CNN uses contour images, and we test both filled and unfilled contours.
+We also include a baseline graph neural network based on the graph convolutional network (GCN) introduced in \cite{kipf2016semi}.
+The graph is a fixed cycle graph with the Cartesian coordinates of the contour points as the node features.
 As an additional baseline, we implement the ContourCNN method using the optimal configuration reported in \cite{droby2021contourcnn}.
-To evaluate RotaTouille on multichannel data, we also compare it with these baseline models on \texttt{ModelNet}.
-The accuracies for these two classification tasks are reported in \cref{tab:fashion_mnist_results}, where RotaTouille slightly outperforms the baseline models on both datasets.
+To evaluate RotaTouille on multichannel data, we compare it with the baseline models on \texttt{ModelNet}.
+The results are listed in \cref{tab:fashion_mnist_results}, where RotaTouille slightly outperforms the baseline models on both datasets.
 The GCN model performs poorly on \texttt{FashionMNIST}, but is comparable to RotaTouille on the \texttt{ModelNet} dataset.

-The \texttt{RotatedMNIST} dataset was originally designed to evaluate model robustness to rotations and has been widely used as a benchmark in prior work.
-We evaluate RotaTouille on this dataset to enable comparison with these existing approaches.
+\looseness=-1 The \texttt{RotatedMNIST} dataset was originally designed to evaluate model robustness to rotations and has been widely used as a benchmark in prior work.
+We evaluate RotaTouille on this dataset to compare with existing methods.
+We report test error, defined as $1-\text{accuracy}$, directly quantifying misclassification and allowing comparison with prior works using the Rotated MNIST dataset.
 As shown in \cref{tab:rotated_mnist_results}, using only contours yields a test error of $5.70\%$, which is not particularly competitive.
-However, augmenting our method with the simple radial histogram (RH) feature reduces the error to $3.72\%$, outperforming some of the other methods, including a conventional image-based CNN used in \cite{cohen2016group}.
+However, augmenting our method with the simple radial histogram (RH) feature reduces the error to $3.72\%$, outperforming some of the other methods, including a image-based CNN used in \cite{cohen2016group}.
 While this does not match the accuracy of the most competitive methods, it demonstrates that a contour-based representation, when combined with a basic invariant feature, can achieve competitive performance on a challenging rotation benchmark.